Main Article Content

 Dupuytren contracture, collagenases, clostridium histolyticum, fasciotomy, injections

-Background: Dupuytren’s disease is a disorder of abnormal collagen production that may manifest in the palmar fascia.
-Treatment options vary according to clinical circumstances but surgical fasciectomy remains the gold standard.
-Collagenase, an enzyme produced by clostridium histolyticum (CCH), is a relatively new injection able to cleave collagen strands in vitro.
-While the drug is not yet available on the Pharmaceutical Benefits Scheme, its side effect profile and risk of recurrence are comparable to fasciectomy in appropriately selected patients.
+Background: Collagenase, an enzyme produced by clostridium histolyticum (CCH), is a relatively new injection able to cleave collagen strands in vitro.
+While not yet available on the PBS, the side effect profile and risk of recurrence of collegenase injections are comparable to fasciectomy in appropriately selected patients.
 In this study, we aimed to demonstrate the safety and cost-effectiveness of collagenase for the treatment of Dupuytren’s disease.

 Method: Twenty-five patients at our hospital received collagenase injections for treatment of their Dupuytren’s disease.
 Data from this cohort was compared to a hypothetical group extrapolated from the literature.